lizhanmit/learning-notes/kafka-note/kafka-note.md

 Different topics can have different configurations of the amount of partitions.

-If all the consumers subscribing to a topic belong to the same consumer group, each message is delivered to only one consumer.

 Each server acts as a leader for some of its partitions and a follower for others, so load is well balanced within the cluster.

 ### Broker